 Perfect Draft Series: Drafting 4th in 10 Team Standard ESPN League

 Kickers – Always in the last round.
-I like that Draft Analyzer allows me to remove the kicker as a suggestion anywhere before the final round.
+I like that Draft Hero allows me to remove the kicker as a suggestion anywhere before the final round.

 Targets – I have some players that I know I’m looking at in the later rounds.
 Namely, I love Kirk Cousins and Jameis Winston as my high-upside, value QB’s.
 I like them both if I wait on a QB and I like one of them as my backup if I end up drafting a passer early.
 I also love Dwayne Allen as my starting or backup TE, so all three of these players I put in my targets list.
 Also, Matt Jones is a guy I’ve been looking at in the middle rounds as my first RB off the bench, so I put him in there as well.
 I’m apparently buying the Washington offense this year.

 Draft Hero in Action

 I wanted to do the fourth pick because I personally love four players this year.
 The top three receivers – Antonio Brown, Julio Jones, and Odell Beckham Jr. – along with Todd Gurley represent the Tier 1 of elite fantasy players this season.
 I figure if I’m picking fourth, I get to take one of my guys without having to make the difficult decision of which one.

 Round 1, Pick 4 – Todd Gurley, RB, Los Angeles

 I was surprised to see Gurley and Jones still on the board, as the owner picking third decided on Adrian Peterson.
 In a standard scoring league, using ESPN’s ADP, the zero-RB strategy that has been so popular this year may be less pronounced.
 If this was a PPR league I would’ve likely gone with Jones, but because it’s a standard league and sometimes old habits die hard, I went with Gurley.
 Draft Hero recommended him, and I listened.